About 10% of women

 - Either partner has a prior history of infertility.

 - The woman has irregular menstrual periods, very heavy periods, or periods that are very far apart.

 - Either couple has been diagnosed with a condition that can affect fertility, such as diabetes, polycystic ovary syndrome (PCOS), or endometriosis.

-Some couples also opt to undergo testing before trying for a baby.
+testing before trying for a baby.
 This can offer significant peace of mind and help you avoid wasting time.

 Trying to get pregnant can be difficult, and even heartbreaking.
 The drive to become a parent is strong, and couples who struggle with infertility may feel isolated and overwhelmed.
 Many couples struggle with marital issues or feel stigmatized and shamed by family.
 Rest assured, you are not alone.
 Expert help can demystify infertility, reassure you that it’s not your fault, and help you become a parent as quickly as possible.

 The Center of Reproductive Medicine would love to partner with you as you walk this difficult path.
 We can connect you to a wide range of resources, and draw on our years of expertise to maximize your chances of pregnancy.
 If you’re ready to end the heartache and try a more productive course of action, we’re ready to help.
 Give us a call today!